Can’t stop thinking? Shuffli breaks the mental loop.

 "Is this just a white noise app?"

 The ambient sounds are optional.
 The words are the core.
-White noise occupies your ears; Drift occupies the part of your brain that's keeping you awake.
+White noise occupies your ears; Shuffli occupies the part of your brain that's keeping you awake.

 Your brain needs a gentle off-switch.
 This is it.